fivetran/go-fivetran/README.md

 - json annotations, omitempty.
 Explain when it should be used.
 - type DestinationConfig, Fport interface{} // Type should change to int when https://fivetran.height.app/T-97508 fixed
 - sending DestinationID (destination_id), receiveing id ... document
+- pointers
+  - change all requests to pointers...

 ## tbd